FlyingDutchmanGames/battle_box/docs/index.md

 I also like it for the following reasons

 1.)
 Computers haven't mastered it.
-Games like connect four or tic-tac-toe wouldn't be fun on Botskreig because you could write an AI that plays perfectly
+Games like connect four or tic-tac-toe wouldn't be fun on Botskrieg because you could write an AI that plays perfectly
 2.)
 There is an element of randomness
 3.)
 Most people know how to play it, and there is a large real life following